-History of Fairbanks Libraries
+History of FNSB Libraries

 Fairbanks was founded by speculators in 1904, and prospectors discovered gold soon thereafter.
 While the new town enjoyed a number of bars and bawdy houses, the prospectors didn’t discover many books there.
 News of this reached the Pennsylvania newspapers and captured the attention of George C. Thomas, a prominent Philadelphia banker, philanthropist and book collector.